CANNABIS-ASSISTED SOMATIC PSYCHOTHERAPY

 The true power of CASP lies not just in the experience itself, but in what comes after.
 Integration is the process of making sense of what arose, incorporating insights, and applying them to your life.
 Cannabis can open doors, but integration is what allows true transformation to take root.
 This is why post-session reflection and continued therapeutic support are essential.

-Mindfulness & Self-Reflection – Continuing to track emotions, sensations, and thoughts in daily life.
+• Mindfulness & Self-Reflection – Continuing to track emotions, sensations, and thoughts in daily life.

-Embodiment Practices – Finding ways to stay grounded and present in your body as new patterns emerge.
+• Embodiment Practices – Finding ways to stay grounded and present in your body as new patterns emerge.

-Exploring New Possibilities – Using insights to shift behaviors, relationships, and self-perception.
+• Exploring New Possibilities – Using insights to shift behaviors, relationships, and self-perception.

 FEES AND INSURANCE

-Preparation and Integration Sessions are standard 50-minute individual therapy sessions.
+Intake, Preparation, and Integration Sessions are standard 50-minute individual therapy sessions.
 Clients may be able to use HSA/FSA benefits or seek insurance reimbursement for out-of-network mental health services.

-Cannabis-Assisted Sessions are longer, lasting either 2 or 3 hours.
+Cannabis-Assisted Somatic Psychotherapy Sessions are longer, lasting either 2 or 3 hours.
 Clients pay an hourly rate based on their base rate for a standard therapy session.
 Clients will not be able to use HSA/FSA benefits or seek insurance reimbursement for these sessions.

 Before participating in a CASP session, clients are required to participate in a medical evaluation with a doctor to ensure safety.
 This service incurs a separate fee, which is managed by the doctor’s office.